FLINGO -- Instilling ASP Expressiveness into Linear Integer Constraints: The language

 Both sum operations use~$0$ as their neutral element, while~$\maxf$ and~$\minf$ use the minimum and maximum elements of the integer domain, respectively.
 We define the denotation of the basic constraint atoms as follows:

 where

 The denotation of~$\Susf$ requires all its terms to be defined, following the intuition of strict sum described above.
 In contrast, the denotation of~$\Sumf$ uses the neutral element~$0^\sumf = 0$ to evaluate undefined terms.
 This has the same effect as discarding undefined terms from the sum, as done in ASP.
 We can now explain the difference between~$\Susf$ and~$\Sumf$ in formal terms.
 Let us reconsider constraint atoms~\eqref{eq:flingo-sumf-example} and~\eqref{eq:flingo-susf-example}.
 On the one hand, we have~$v^{\sumf}(x_1) = v(x_1) = 1$ but~$v^{\sumf}(x_2) = 0$ because~$v(x_2$) is undefined.
 Hence, for atom~\eqref{eq:flingo-sumf-example}, we have~$1 + 0 \leq 3$, and thus~$v \in \den{\sumf\{x_1 ; x_2\} \,\Leq\, 3}$.
 In contrast, for atom~\eqref{eq:flingo-susf-example}, we get $v(x_2) \notin \Z$ and, thus, we immediately have~$v \notin \den{\susf\{x_1 ; x_2\} \,\Leq\, 3}$.
-As mentioned above, $\maxf$ and~$\minf$ always behave in a non\nobreakdash-strict way, and accordingly, their denotations use their neutral elements to evaluate undefined terms.
+As mentioned above, $\minf$ always behaves in a non\nobreakdash-strict way, and accordingly, their denotations use their neutral elements to evaluate undefined terms. $\Deff(x)$ expresses that the variable~$x$ is defined.

 We now define the translation of \flingo\ programs into sets of formulas in \HTC.
 Recall that \flingo\ constraint atoms have conditional terms of the form~$s : l_1, \ldots, l_n$, which do not have the syntactic form of~\HTC\ conditional terms.
 Hence, the translation of \flingo\ programs into \HTC\ needs to replace \flingo\ conditional terms with \HTC\ conditional terms.
 This translation is context-sensitive, as it is determined by the specific constraint atom containing the conditional term.
 Hence, for each \flingo\ term~$t$, we define a corresponding term~$[t]^\mathit{fun}$ in \HTC\ where~$\mathit{fun}$ is one of the functions~$\sumf$, $\susf$, $\maxf$, or $\minf$.
 This translation is defined as follows: